 Currency Converter Macro

-This simple macro converts an amount of money to multiple target currencies based on the last close of day exchange rate.
-It uses European Central Bank exchange rates.
+This simple macro converts an amount of money to multiple target currencies based on the latest exchange rate.
+It uses YAHOO! finance to get up-to-date exchange rate data.

-To get the last daily exchange rate just provide a valid amount and select the From and To currencies:
+To get the latest exchange rate just provide valid amount and select the From and To currencies:

 Mugshot Gallery Macro

 Imagine you want to show the photos of group members in a page.
-This macro will help you achieve this easily.
+This macro will help you to achieve this easily.
 It shows profile photos of group members in tabular format for a group.
-Simply add the macro to a page, provide the group name, and specify the number of profile pictures you want to see in a row.
+Add the macro in a page, provide the group name and number of profile pictures you want to see in a row.
+That’s all!

 |The macro shows first 200 members of a group returned by confluence API.|